Best Books about Spiritual Awakening and Non-Duality

-Perhaps there will come a time when there is no me to read these books (of course there never was a me to begin with) but until then I can’t get enough of non-dualism, Advaita Vedanta, call it what you want.
+Perhaps there will come a time when there is no me to read these books (of course to take this further, there never was a me to begin with) but until then I can’t get enough of non-dualism, Advaita Vedanta, call it what you want.
 If I’m not watching YouTubes on the subject, I’m reading a book about it.

 Longer reviews to the books I’ve read are linked in the title.